damonitor/damo/USAGE.md

 `damo args`
 -----------

-Some commands including `damo start` and `damo show` have long lists of command line options.
+Some commands including `damo start` and `damo report access` have long lists of command line options.
 Those makes flexible usage of `damo`, but makes the help message too verbose.
 For easy handling of such arguments, `damo args` receives such command line options and outputs compiled parameters.
-The output is in a format like json, which users can read and modify using dedicatd editors.
+The output is in a format like json, which users can read and modify using dedicated editors, and easily maintain as files.
 The output can also be passed to relevant commands instead of the command line options.

 ### `damo args damon`